teamniteo/handbook/5_People/career-technical.md

 * Can keep production systems online while their colleagues are on vacation.
 * Usually at least 2-5 years of engineering experience.

-## Software/DevOps Engineer
+## Engineer

 * Work happens completely autonomously with no regular need for review.
 * Fully capable of taking substantial features from concept to shipping as the sole engineer.
 * Can provide material feedback on the work of Junior Engineers.
 * Helps with hiring and onboarding.
 * Deep expertise within at least one programming environment.
-* Basic proficiency in at least one additional programming environment.
+* Proficiency in at least one additional programming environment.
 * Usually at least 5-8 years of engineering experience.

 ## Lead Engineer